lightninglabs/lightning-dev-site/_pages/overview.md

 - [Neutrino](https://github.com/lightninglabs/neutrino) is an experimental
   Bitcoin light client designed to support Lightning mobile clients.
 This is a wallet UI usable with `lnd`.
-Neutrino is not required from an application development standpoint, but can be regarded as the primary way for the
+Neutrino is not required from an application development standpoint, but can be regarded as the primary way for an
   end-user of `lnd` to interact with the Bitcoin Network and the applications
   built on top of it.